 - 1. Contributions to the Defined Contribution Hybrid Program while enrolled in the program equal to 10% of the average compensation as of December 31, 2015, paid in full by the employer until the member reaches age 61.
-Note that employer contributions will also be paid to the System on this basis. - 2.
+Note that employer contributions will also be paid to the System on this basis.
+However, all such contributions ceased July 1, 2017 due to Act 106-2017. - 2.
 Upon death while enrolled in the program prior to age 61, participation in the program will end and the death benefits payable to survivors if any will be the same as for an active Act 447 member. - 3.
 Upon attainment of age 61, the employee will begin collecting retirement benefits from PRGERS, with a guarantee at the time of retirement that the retirement benefit will be at least 50% of average compensation as of June 30, 2013 (60% for Puerto Rico Police provided the agency pays for the increase from 50% to 60%).
 Benefits for Coordination Plan members (which decrease upon attainment of Social Security Retirement Age) can never be less than 50% of average compensation as of June 30, 2013.
 The agency shall pay an additional contribution to PRGERS to cover the cost of providing this additional minimum benefit.

-Act 170-2016 amends Act 211-2015 by expanding the eligible group of members to include additional eligible agencies and additional eligible members in all eligible agencies.
-Act 170-2016 does not change the benefits provided to the member nor does it change the methodology to calculate the cost for the participating employers.

-Commentary on Act 211-2015 and Act 170-2016
+Act 170-2016 amended Act 211-2015 by expanding the eligible group of members to include additional eligible agencies and additional eligible members in all eligible agencies.
+Act 170-2016 did not change the benefits provided to the member nor does it change the methodology to calculate the cost for the participating employers.
+The impacts of Act 211-2015 and Act 170-2016 are not yet fully known.